freeCodeCamp/guide/src/pages/java/basic-operations/index.md

 `expression that results in boolean output ? return this value if true : return this value if false`

+Conditional Operator is also a alternative and more elegante use of if statment, for example that you have just one condition to check.

 For e.g:
 ```java
     int x = 10;